Romeh/springboot-postgres-embedded-dao-testing/README.md

 - Swagger 2
 -------------------
 ### How to compile and install:
-it is a maven project , so jut clean and install and should be ready !
+it is a maven project , so just clean and install and should be ready !
 ```sh
 mvn clean install
 ```